yomoon93/yomoon93/README.md

 Random Code excersies

 I have a lot of code that i did for practice, and to show i understand it i wrote comments

-Also have Embedded Systems Projects ⚡

-Self Sufficient plant
-Created a code that intergrated all these sensors so they can work in tandum to keep the soil soaked when dried!

-Combination of a computer processor, computer memory, and input/output peripheral devices.
-Embedded microcontroller hardware connected to several environmental sensors to automate tasks.

 Computer Engineer